openwdl/wdl/SPEC.md

 * A file containing a JSON list, e.g. `Rscript analysis.R --files=fastq_list.json`
 * Enumerated on the command line, e.g. `Rscript analysis.R 1.fastq 2.fastq 3.fastq`

-On the other end, command line tools will output results in files or to standard output, and these output data need to be converted to WDL values to be used as task outputs.
+On the other end, command line tools will output results in files or to standard output, and these outputs need to be converted to WDL values to be used as task outputs.
 For example, the FASTQ processor task mentioned above outputs a mapping of the input files to the number of reads in each file.
 This output might be represented as a two-column TSV or as a JSON object, both of which would need to be deserialized to a WDL `Map[File, Int]` value.

 The various methods for serializing and deserializing primitive and compound values are enumerated below.